JGCRI/pygcam/docs/source/gcamtool.rst

       would run the scenario ``MyScenario`` in the newly created sandbox (workspace) ``~/sandboxes/MyProject/MyScenario`` using the configuration file
       ``~/MyProject/scenarios/MyScenario/config.xml``.

+   init : @replace
+      .. _init-label:

+      Initialize key variables in the ~/.pygcam.cfg configuration file.
+Values not provided on the command-line are requested interactively.

    mi : @replace